rednafi/rednafi.com/content/misc/sane_pull_request.md

 One of the reasons why I'm a big advocate of rebasing and cleaning up feature branches, even when the changes get squash-merged to the mainline, is that it makes the PR reviewer's life a little easier.
-I've written about my rebase workflow before[^1] and learned a lot from the Hacker News discussion[^2] around it.
+I've written about my rebase workflow before[^1] and learned a few new things from the Hacker News discussion[^2] around it.

 While there's been no shortage of text on why and how to craft atomic commits[^3], I often find those discussions focus too much on VCS hygiene, and the main benefit gets lost in the